Part 54: The Riley Shepard Show, Cable Access

 I said, "Dad... so... she's going to be your sixth wife?"
 He said, "Listen, our generation didn't just shack up.
 We got married."

-This was way before I found my half-brother, Richard, in 2007.
-He informed me that it looked as though his mother and our father had never divorced.
-So...that complicated my thoughts about whether Ruth and Riley were actually married or not.
+This was way before I found my half-brother, Richard, the one who told me he can't find divorce papers for Riley and his mother, as mentioned in previous blogs.
+So...that complicates my thoughts about whether Ruth and Riley were actually married or not.
 Probably not.

-Luckily, David found a VHS tape stored in an old box of stuff, and lo and behold, it was a tape my Dad sent me so that I could see his show.
+Luckily, David found a VHS tape stored in an old box of stuff, and lo and behold, it was a tape my Dad sent me back in the 90s so I could see his show.
 I'd forgotten I had it.
-The links below "should" allow you to watch a clip rom the VHS I have, I simply filmed the television with my iPhone.
+The links below "should" allow you to watch a clip from the VHS I have, I simply filmed the television with my iPhone.

-Another item that was in those boxes, tons of newspaper clippings.
-As I've said before, Riley was an avid reader, but he'd cut out so many newspaper clippings and saved them and it was overwhelming going through them all at Tim's.
+Another item that was in those boxes, tons of newspaper clippings, as mentioned in the Dear Ace blog.
+As I've said before, Riley was an avid reader, but he'd cut out so many newspaper clippings they filled boxes.
 It also weirdly broke my heart to throw out the clippings.
 I wanted to read each one, but it would've taken me weeks, and we had 12 hours to go through the stuff, pack up, and hit the road.
-We threw out the clippings, but now I see what they were for, he used the news bits for topics of interest on his cable access show.
+Riley used the news bits for topics of interest on his cable access show.